Broadcasting Accessibility Fund

 To learn more about the projects the Fund has supported, see our completed and continuing projects via the following links below (available as an interactive PDF or a screen-reader accessible document).

-Accessible version: Presentation - Meeting the Challenge - Appendix of Projects.doc
+Accessible version: Presentation - Meeting the Challenge - Project Summary.doc

-The Fund announces six new projects in the fifth round of grant funding!
+The Fund announces four new projects in the seventh round of grant funding!

-The Fund congratulates this round's grant recipients and is excited to work with these groundbreaking leaders in broadcasting accessibility in the coming months.
-Stay tuned for the Fund's announcement of the next Call for Letters of intent, the first step in our application process, in February 2020.
+The Fund congratulates this round’s grant recipients and is excited to work with these groundbreaking leaders in broadcasting accessibility in the coming months!
+Stay tuned for the Fund’s announcement of the next Call for Letters of Intent, the first step in our application process, in February 2022.

 Follow the Fund on Twitter!